Rolling-Thunder07/omnifood/readme.md

 ## 📋 About

 Omnifood is a fictional premium food delivery service with the mission to bring affordable and healthy meals to as many people as possible.
-This project was built as part of an online course on  'HTML and CSS' I followed on Udemy.
+This project was built as a final project  of an online course I followed on Udemy on 'HTML and CSS'

 <br>